GLOXIOU/ultimate-compressor/README.md

-# ⚡️ ultimate-compressor
+# ⚡️ ultimate-file-tool

-A sleek and modern desktop application built with **Electron JS** that allows you to compress multiples files effortlessly.
+A sleek and modern desktop application built with **Electron JS** that allows you to compress multiples files effortlessly, convert them, dowload a file from YouTube and many other little things !
 Designed to be lightweight, fast, and cross-platform.

-Perfect for anyone who wants a simple drag-and-drop interface for file compression without the hassle of command-line tools.
+Perfect for anyone who wants a simple drag-and-drop interface for a lot of file stuff.

 ---